 - Unlike municipal governments, a county's jurisdiction can expand across a lot of land, includes a lot of natural resources, which often leads to very interested and powerful special interest groups that compete for access to those resources.
 This means the voice and perspective of your community group will be weighed against promises of (short-term and unsustainable) economic development, job creation, and surpluses for the county budget.
 This is where the members of a county's legislative body often divide on the best route to choose.
-Moreover, this is where Community Rights groups have difficulties activating enough residents to persuade their representatives to prioritize a Community Rights law over shortsighted economic promises. - Many counties have sharp political divides which depending on your community group's issue and messaging can create difficulties in getting the majority of residents or members of the legislative body that are needed to pass a Community Rights ordinance. - Being an intermediate level of government, the people counties attract to work as public officials, that being a Commissioner, District Attorney or Prosecutor, Sheriff, and others, serve for many different reasons.
-Even with pure motives, humans are humans and like to avoid risk if they don't have too.
+Moreover, this is where Community Rights groups have difficulties activating enough residents to persuade their representatives to prioritize a Community Rights law over shortsighted economic promises. - Many counties have sharp political divides which depending on your community group's issue and messaging - can create difficulties in getting the majority of residents or members of the legislative body that are needed to pass a Community Rights ordinance. - As an intermediate level of government, counties attract people to work as public officials, such as Commissioner, District Attorney or Prosecutor, Sheriff, and others, who serve for many different reasons.
+Even with the purest motives, humans often avoid risk if they can.
 The thought of risking a good salary, stable job, or tarnishing an opportunity to climb the political ladder may make some people hesitant to move outside the box of "allowable remedies" and challenge established legal doctrines.
 Replacing these people may be a tough but necessary task.